NVIDIA-AI-Blueprints/financial-fraud-detection/docs/financial_fraud_training/source/configuration/config_json.md

 ## Train an XGBoost directly on input features

-To train an XGBoost model directly on input features, the model configuration should have the following schema, and the `kind` field must be set to `XGBoost`. **
+To train an XGBoost model directly on input features, the model configuration should have the following schema, and the `kind` field must be set to `XGBoost`.

-**Note: This is not preferred but might be necessary if one or more of these characteristics is not acceptable.__
+**Note: This is not preferred but might be necessary if one or more of these characteristics is not acceptable.**
- - **performance - training takes too long on the gnn.__
+ - **performance - training takes too long on the gnn or resulting embeddings.**
- - **precision - fewer predicted positives were actually positives**
+ - **precision - fewer predicted positives were actual positives**
  - **accuracy - the percent of accurate predictions ( positive and negative ) was too low.**
  - **recall - too few actual positives were predicted**